-There are six national park service sites in South Dakota.
+There are six national parks in South Dakota, including service sites designated by the U.S. National Park Service.
 One of them is shared with Nebraska: Missouri National Recreational River.
+Discover the cultural and natural significance of each site, as well as essential information on how to visit.

 NPS Sites South Dakota